Best Alternatives to Satellite TV and Cable

 If you have a high-definition TV, in most areas all you need to receive over-the-air programming is the proper antenna.

 Some people who live close to broadcasting towers can get by with a small antenna in their living room.
-Others, like me, might have to mount a more powerful antenna on the exterior of their home or roof.
+We tried small, indoor options but had little success.

-With our antenna we get around 20 channels: CBS, NBC, FOX, ABC, all of our local stations, several PBS stations, a kid’s network, a shopping channel and a few other channels with general programming.
+Eventually I discovered the ClearStream 2V (pictured at the top of this article), and it gets the job done.
+With the Clearstream we get over 20 channels: CBS, NBC, FOX, ABC, all of our local stations, several PBS stations, a kid’s network, a shopping channel and a few other channels with general programming.

 And it is all 100% free, in high definition.